The Olympic Games have a way of bringing people together.

 Alex Bilodeau and Canada’s Golden Moment – Vancouver 2010

 Canada didn’t win a single gold medal on home soil at Montreal 1976 or Calgary 1988, but Canada finally got their gold at home with Alex Bilodeau’s moguls performance at the 2010 Olympic Winter Games in Vancouver.
 Bilodeau executed a speedy run with flawless backflips that led him to victory over defending Olympic champ Dale Begg-Smith from Australia, scoring a 26.75 to Begg-Smith’s 26.58.
-This top score made Bilodeau the first Canadian to win a gold medal at an Olympic Games held in Canada, but what was most memorable from this moment was Bilodeau’s post-win celebration with his older brother Frederic who suffers from cerebral palsy.
+This top score made Bilodeau the first Canadian to win a gold medal at an Olympic Games held in Canada, but what was most memorable from this moment was Bilodeau’s post-win celebration with his older brother Frédéric who lives with cerebral palsy.
 The moment filled Canadians with pride and melted their hearts all at once.

 Man or fish – we’re still not sure.

 Michael Phelps’ performances throughout his Olympic career has led him to be deemed one of – if not the greatest – Olympians of all time, and rightfully so.
 The American swimmer earned himself not one, not two… but eight gold medals at Beijing 2008.
-From his debut at Athens 2004 to his retirement after Rio 2016, he has taken home a whooping 28 medals – 23 of which are gold.
+From his first medals won at Athens 2004 to his retirement after Rio 2016, he has taken home a whooping 28 medals – 23 of which are gold.
 This haul has made him the most decorated Olympian of all time – something that will likely go unchallenged in our lifetime, making him definitely unforgettable.

 Canada Surprises the World with Gold – Atlanta 1996

 Canada shocked the world at the 1996 Olympic Games in Atlanta when they took home gold in the men’s 4x100m relay.
 The team, consisting of Carlton Chambers, Robert Esmie, Glenroy Gilbert, Bruny Surin and Donovan Bailey, were the first team to ever beat the United States to the finish line.
-The U.S. was the heavily favoured to win, having never lost an Olympic race except by disqualification.
+The U.S. was favoured to win, having never lost an Olympic race except by disqualification.
 Canada finished the relay in 37.69 seconds to the U.S.’s distant 38.05.
 With this time, the Canadians were just 0.29 seconds shy of a new world record, not to mention that this happened exactly a week after Bailey won the men’s 100m gold, setting a new world record in the process.

 Penny Oleksiak, Canada’s Girl – Rio 2016